3 Circuit Elements

 Instructor’s Note

-The big takeaway is the battery has a fixed potential difference between its terminals, they do not maintain constant current, they do not maintain constant power output fixed potential difference fixed potential difference.
+The big takeaway is the battery has a fixed potential difference between its terminals; it does not maintain constant current, nor does it maintain constant power output.

 Capacitors and Dielectrics